dmbarbour/wikilon/docs/ABCRT.md

 A goal is high performance [applications](ApplicationModel.md).

 Awelon's application model shifts the burden of *state* to the AO dictionary, using the command pattern for eventful updates.
-Further, the burden of *effects* is shifted to external human and software agents.
+Further, the burden of *effects* is shifted to human and software agents.
 Ultimately, the application model depends heavily on caching, incremental computing, and discovery of available work.
 A runtime must simultaneously support efficient search, update, and evaluation.

-## Consistency Model

-With multiple agents viewing and updating a dictionary and performing external effects, I need a consistency model to guard against conflicting updates.
-It should be possible for our agents to update multiple definitions, and perhaps also assert that certain dependencies are not modified or remain constant during updates.

-To preserve the RESTful nature of Awelon project applications, and to support multiple actions from external agents, it seems reasonable to model a suitable variant of transactions as first class REST resources in their own right.
-Each transaction might fork a dictionary, and we can merge transactions or attempt to commit them.

-Naively, a transaction consists of simple AO-layer updates.
-We'll also want to support read-write conflicts, to record an agent's assumptions of stability.
-And we may want to optimize for command pattern updates and other application-layer patterns.
-We might also want cheap rename without explicitly scanning the dictionary.
-We might generalize to a model of application-layer transactions that may be merged or applied to construct an updated dictionary.

-At the root level, a runtime might support multiple named dictionaries that are essentially defined by a stream of transactions.
+I assume operations will be performed via a central service (likely a web service, possibly with a FUSE adapter).
+A runtime should have exclusive control over its data directories.
+I might develop command line utilities, but those might also operate through TCP.

 ## Fast Evaluation

 Strategies to support performance:

-1. Implement a runtime in a fast low-level language (C)
-1. Index ABC binaries for fast linking and processing
+1. Incremental index models for fast linking and updates
-1. Memoize computations, avoid recomputing link objects
+1. Memoize computation on words and by explicit `{&memo}`
+1. Large value stowage layer for larger than memory data
 1. Leverage accelerated AO dictionary for common ops
 1. JIT compilation for ABC code for faster evaluation
 1. In-place update for uniquely owned data structures
 1. In-place structure traversals (e.g. Morris algorithm)
-1. Large value stowage for larger than memory data
 1. Shared structures for ABC binaries, stowage, and JIT
 1. Extensive use of caching, explicit and word level
 1. Simple par/seq parallelism independent computations
 1. KPN accelerators for large-scale concurrent parallelism
 1. Linear algebra accelerators for small-scale parallelism

-Some items such as *accelerated dictionaries* have become a lot simpler because I no longer require a centralized standard.
-A runtime will instead recognize and accelerate a set of AO functions.

-As per [my performance strategy](Performance.md), I'm currently developing a C runtime: an interpreter with a simple data representation to support LLVM or a hand-written JIT compilation.
-I'll be using something very like the Lisp/Scheme representation, with data consisting mostly of simple word pairs.

-It could be useful to also develop a command-line interface and computation experience at this layer, for testing and benchmarking, etc., via console.
-I would like to encode dictionaries in both value stowage.
-Dictionary import/export is viable.
-Supporting a Claw syntax is feasible.

-NOTE: In retrospect, it may have been wiser to focus entirely on a Haskell+LLVM implementation, skipping the interpreter entirely.
-It could still operate on a memory-mapped region for data representation purposes.
-Essentially, I'd be developing a process model wherby I fill a volume with simply formatted data then prepare high performance code to operate upon it.
-At this point, however, backtracking is more expensive than I'd prefer.
-The JIT remains viable.
+The redesign of AO will make some performance goals simpler.
+The preservation of link structure and decentralization of accelerated dictionary design allows me to experiment easily with hand-optimized representations and functions.
+Structure sharing is simplified with the AO patch model.

+Support for large binary data remains a potential weakness of ABC, even allowing for acceleration of base16 or base64 text.
+This weakness might later be mitigated as part of JIT compilation or similar techniques.

+## Persistent Storage Model

+The basic option is to use the filesystem directly for storage, e.g. with AO patch files named by secure hash.
+This would have many advantages, such as allowing external review and processing.
+I foresee many difficulties with this route: kernel limitations on open or memory-mapped files, and maintenance of indices and cache.
+I would prefer to limit use of the filesystem to import/export tasks.

+Leveraging archive files might mitigate open file limitations.
+But incremental indices with structure sharing may prove relatively fine grained.
+I would need many such files, which themselves would need to be indexed.

+Alternatives include: use an embedded key-value database to avoid filesystem limits, or to essentially model a persistent heap - a large, memory-mapped file with a few roots.
+Between these, I favor the key-value database because it would help solve various data consistency challenges.

+### Storage GC

+Regardless of storage layer, I need storage-level GC.
+I assumption most persistent objects will survive GC, and I *do not* want to deep-scan persistent data, so reference-counted GC seems appropriate in context.
+Further, I might favor latent reference counting (i.e. tracking 'new' objects since last GC).
+And I might not RC the roots, instead scanning roots then using a bloom filter to guard against GC of some zero-refct objects.

+### Stowage Refs

+I have two realistic options for stowage refs.
+One, I can use large references based on secure hashes, pretend name conflicts are impossible, and get structure sharing by default.
+Two, I can allocate small references, use a lookup table for structure sharing, and resolve name conflicts by ad-hoc means.

+Small references offer some benefits for storage and lookup overheads, but the reduced complexity of secure hashes may offer the better option overall.
+I do favor the deterministic naming via secure hashes, ensuring remote evaluation is reproducible.

-## Fast Evaluation
+## Consistency Model

+With multiple agents viewing and updating the dictionary, and performing external effects, I need a consistency model to guard against conflicting updates.
+It should be possible for our agents to update multiple definitions, and perhaps also assert that certain dependencies are not modified or remain constant during updates.

+Minimally, AO-layer patches can be merged in a DVCS style.
+That would give me atomic updates without isolation.
+However, I might also wish to detect read-write conflicts, application-layer command pattern updates, renaming of dictionary objects.
+It is feasible to recognize command pattern and rename at the level of AO patches, but it is simpler and more extensible to model transactions as a log of higher level actions.

+To preserve the RESTful nature of dictionary applications, transactions should be RESTful resources in their own right - nameable, serializable.
+With that in mind, I need a representation for transactions.
+I might derive representation of transactions from AO patches by adding `@@COMMAND` actions, which simplify conflict detection then rewrite into a (potentially empty) sequence of updates.

 ## Design Goals

-Performance is the primary goal.
+Performance in context of multi-agent updates and observations is the primary goal.
 But some others:

-* precise memory control: model machine's memory in one arena
-* hard real-time capable: predictable timing properties
-* computation effort control: easily abort infinite loops
+* control computation effort via space and time quotas
+* real-time capable (if external factors controlled)
-* suspend, checkpoint, persist, reload, resume, copy computations
+* suspend, checkpoint, debug, and continue computation
-* easy to resize, reflect, render, compact suspended computations
+* easy to parallelize computation and external effects
-* monadic effects: return control of program environment to caller
-* easily integrate effects models with [claw command sequences](CommandLang.md)
-* on errors or unrecognized tokens, suspend and return to caller
-* no callbacks or handlers, no external dependencies for progress
+* no callbacks, no external dependencies for evaluation

-Also, it might be useful to support a second evaluation mode for type inference.

-I'll avoid using tokens or callbacks for side-effects at this time.
-I'd prefer to encourage effects models that can be easily simulated and tested in a purely functional ABC environment.

-NOTE: I must finish a 'fast' implementation before worrying about detailed performance issues.

-## Extra Utilities

-I'll actually include a copy of these directly, no shared libs.

-* Murmur3 - fast, collision-resistant hash
-* LMDB - embedded key value database
- * considering LevelDB and similar

-### Multi-Process Access?
-No.

-With LMDB, I have an opportunity to support multi-process access to the associated database.
-This could be very convenient, as it would enable shells, CLIs, and so on to coexist without querying a web service.
-The primary difficulty would be be tracking ephemeral stowage references between processes - i.e. so we don't GC any important, stowed data.

-However, I'll probably reject this for now.
-I don't need multi-process access to build a web service.
-And I can always model multi-process access in terms if *interaction* with the web service.
-Doing so would simplify precise control over the database layer, and switching to a different backing store.

-### LMDB vs. LevelDB?

-LMDB and LevelDB both are mature and efficient implementations of key-value databases backed by a filesystem.
-Both keep recently accessed or updated objects in memory.
-Both are effectively single-writer and multi-reader at any given time.

-LMDB uses the OS as its background process (via `mmap`).
-No additional threads or caching are needed.
-LevelDB has a significant disadvantage of being very sophisticated internally - background threads, data copies, etc..
-OTOH, LevelDB does support shrinking the database files (via file compaction phases).
-And LevelDB can compress multiple keys and records together.

-LevelDB doesn't truly fit Wikilon's use cases.
-For *any* wiki, the natural tendency is monotonic growth.
-This is even more so if we effectively track page histories.
-Thus, shrinking a database file isn't essential during normal use cases.
-If necessary, our file can be manually compacted by copying contained data.

-Compression might improve performance by a fair margin, but must be weighted against zero-copy for our data.

-*Misc.
-Thoughts:* Lazy reference counting should greatly improve performance for stowage, by eliminating many unnecessary RC updates and cleanly separating GC tasks from the normal stowage tasks.
-Persistent roots should *not* be reference counted, instead using a shallow scan as part of a GC task.
-If I do multi-process persistence, then each process will contribute to our persistent root set.
+For active debugging, I will support `{@gate}` tokens, which may be configured for logging, breakpoints, etc..
+For parallel computations and effects, I'd like to focus on [KPN-based effects](KPN_Effects.md) models and some form of background computation.
+I will need an API that enables ongoing evaluations with observations.

 ## API Concepts